Workspace Roles & Permissions

 In addition, you can assign usage rights (6) for the workspace.
 The following settings are possible:

-- Manage workspaces: this allows the user group to manage the workspace and sub-workspaces, e.g. change rights or add/remove users
+- Manage workspaces: this allows the user group to manage the workspace and sub-workspaces, e.g. change rights or add/remove users.
+This right also allows the user to edit the categories attached to the workspace.

 - Allow sharing: this allows you to (de)activate the sharing of presentations and sessions from this workspace